Modern Slavery Act 2015 – what are the UK’s future plans?

-The House of Lords Modern Slavery Act 2015 Committee recently published a report indicating that the UK has fallen behind other nations in its efforts to combat modern slavery (although those UK companies which operate globally may be subject to higher standards imposed elsewhere in any event).
+The Modern Slavery Act 2015 (MSA) is almost 10 years old, and the House of Lords Modern Slavery Act 2015 Committee published a report towards the end of 2024 indicating that the UK has fallen behind other nations in its efforts to combat modern slavery (although those UK companies which operate globally may be subject to higher standards imposed elsewhere in any event).

 Requirement to publish modern slavery statement on registry dashboard